SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Introduction

-We found that the predictions from the Whiz-Deletion never aligned with the qualitative pattern of human priming behavior, whereas the predictions from Participial-Phase theory aligned with the empirical pattern when the predictions are generated from a SPAWN model with very weak to no prior knowledge; this observation held for the two variations of the reanalysis the mechanisms we tried.
-Taken together, these results suggest that the Participial-Phase account better characterizes human sentence representations, and more broadly highlight how SPAWN can be used to adjudicate between competing theoretical assumptions.
+We found that the predictions from the Whiz-Deletion never aligned with the qualitative pattern of human priming behavior, whereas under some assumptions about the underlying reanalysis mechanism and strength of prior knowledge, predictions from the Participial-Phase theory did align with the qualitative empirical pattern.
+These results suggest that the Participial-Phase account better characterizes human sentence representations.
+More broadly, this case study highlights how SPAWN can be used to adjudicate between competing theoretical assumptions: the quantitative behavioral predictions SPAWN generates can clarify how differences in assumptions about sentence structure or parsing mechanisms might translate into testable behavioral differences (if at all).